History of roller derby: RollerGames

 RollerGames, created in 1989 by two television producers, David Sams and Michael Miller, and Roller Games owner Bill Griffiths, Sr., was a U.S. television show that presented a theatrical version of the sport of roller derby for a national audience.
 It featured a steeply banked figure-eight track, an alligator pit, and a number of skaters who had been in the Roller Games league, as well as younger participants.
 The six teams were the T-Birds, Violators, Bad Attitude, Rockers, Hot Flash, and Maniacs.
 The show only lasted thirteen weeks despite garnering over a 5 national rating during its prime-time debut, and was in the top 25 of all syndicated shows for the season—even beating the popular American Gladiators.

 Announcers were Chuck Underwood, David Sams, and Shelly Jamison.
 Halftime commentary was provided by Wally George.

+World Roller Federation

+For one season in the Spring of 1990, the World Roller Federation, a banked track league, produced a television show called WRF Express.
+Terry Sal was the play-by-play announcer and Joan Weston provided color commentary.
+The teams in the league were the California Fire, Miami Renegades, New York Thunder, Cincinnati Lightning, Dallas Bandits and Detroit Blaze.
+The skaters were primarily veterans and fan-recognizable stars of either Roller Derby or Roller Games.
+Team coaches included Buddy Atkinson Jr., Ann Calvello, Nick Scopas, John Parker and John Hall.
+The ruleset used included one helmeted jammer per team, no helmets for the four blockers with no pivot skater, with 60 seconds of jam time unless the lead jammer called off the jam, and the skaters wait at the starting line for the referee's whistle to start each jam rather than the skaters having a rolling start.